Guidance for Non-dual Awakening

 - Marianne Broug -

-Mentoring offers a unique opportunity to explore spiritual questions and experiences in an open, authentic and supportive dialogue.
-These questions and experiences differ for everyone, but may include:
+I offer a unique opportunity to explore spiritual questions and experiences in an open and authentic dialogue.
+These may include:

 What is a true spiritual awakening?